siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 ```
 squeue -u `whoami`
 ```
+If everything works flawlessly, the status (ST) should be 'R'.

 ---

 Awesome work!
 You've just hacked the microbial genome analysis on MAHAMERU HPC—now go out there and let those microbes know who's boss!